tysonpond/social-networks-collection/README.md

 ### What is this?

-This repository serves as a collection of 37 (*last updated this: 2020-08-31*) social and information networks that I have investigated during my research, primarily during my [M.S. thesis](https://scholarworks.uvm.edu/cgi/viewcontent.cgi?article=2240&context=graddis) at the [University of Vermont](https://www.uvm.edu/).
+This repository serves as a collection of 37 (*last updated this: 2020-09-01*) social and information networks that I have investigated during my research, primarily for my [M.S. thesis](https://scholarworks.uvm.edu/cgi/viewcontent.cgi?article=2240&context=graddis) at the [University of Vermont](https://www.uvm.edu/).
 Many of the networks are relatively small (0-1,000 nodes), but a few have as many as 100,000 nodes.
 These networks describe collaborations (musicians, scientists, etc.), friendships (human, animal, and fictional), blogging, emails, and more!
-Obviously there are many more networks that could be included; my criteria for selecting networks was a weighted combination of: (i) relatively small size, (ii) personally interesting, (iii) popularity/citations, (iv) usefulness/importance. **Code is written in Python and networkx is used to load the networks.**
+Obviously there are many more networks that could be included; my criteria for selecting networks was a combination of: (i) relatively small size, (ii) personally interesting, (iii) popularity/citations, (iv) usefulness/importance. **Code is written in Python and networkx is used to load the networks.**

 ### Why is this useful?

 Many hours were spent finding, downloading, understanding, preprocessing, and loading these networks.
 In particular, downloading networks from disparate sources gives a range of file formats which have to be read in different ways.
 These lengthy steps present a significant barrier for researchers trying to quickly utilize several networks.
-Note: there are a couple similar projects which are worth checking into (i.e. Pajek).
+Note: there are a couple similar projects which are worth checking into (i.e. [Pajek](http://vlado.fmf.uni-lj.si/pub/networks/pajek/)).

 I hope this can be a quick way to load and analyze some interesting social networks, particularly for people who are learning data science/social network analysis.
 You could study a single network or examine properties of the whole collection.
 Advanced researchers may use the whole collection for testing network algorithms or visualizations.